 While transfer agreements can streamline the transfer process, keep in mind that transferring to Ivy League colleges and other top-ranked colleges is extremely competitive.
-Harvard, for example, has a transfer admission rate of 1%, compared to 5% for first-time freshmen.
+Harvard, for example, has a transfer admission rate of one percent, compared to five percent for first-time freshmen.
 If you plan to transfer to a four-year school from a community college, it’s important to look at your target schools’ transfer admission rates.

 3. Small class sizes; big support

 Compared to many large universities, community colleges may have smaller class sizes, which can make it easier to interact with and get to know your instructors — and for them to get to know you.
 Instructors at community colleges are generally focused on teaching instead of research and you might find them to be more accessible than some professors at large research universities.
 Like four-year schools, community colleges have a wide range of student support services available, including tutoring, study groups, and academic advising.
 But they also have programs designed to help students gain admittance to — and thrive at — a four-year college

 4. Campus Life exists, but on a smaller scale